justinsaliba/bingo90/README.md

 2. The time taken for four threads to generate 10000 strips

 Either test emits the average time taken to perform each time.
-Since this can be somewhat annoying when wanting to execute the app, you may simply skip these tests using `mvn package -DskipTests` to generate the JAR and skipping over JMH.
+Since this can be somewhat annoying when wanting to execute the app, you may simply skip these tests using `./mvnw package -DskipTests` to generate the JAR and skipping over JMH.
 Note that this will also skip over other JUnit tests in the project.

 These are the test results obtained on a Lenovo Legion 15 Pro equipped with an AMD Ryzen 9 7945X (16 physical cores,